zalyoung/gitlab-handbook/content/handbook/legal/esg/_index.md

 ### Organize a volunteer activity for an all-hands or team builder

-Please open [an issue](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/new?issuable_template=volunteer_support) and reach out to April Skeete in the #givelab slack channel
+Please open [an issue](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/new?issuable_template=volunteer_support) and reach out to April Skeete in the #givelab slack channel.

 ### Volunteer independently

 Many of you already volunteer in your community and we want to capture how you make an impact.
+Please report your independent volunteer efforts [here](https://docs.google.com/forms/d/e/1FAIpQLSdI0QFfGK5QsjXZ0WXs2Z9PF-Vw48LHINTYrkP12KCjRPtTfQ/viewform) so that we can celebrate your impact.
 If you already utilize PTO to volunteer, follow the instructions on requesting time off and adding ‘volunteer time’ as the reason and join the #givelab slack channel to share your story!

 ### Contribute to GitLab’s OSS codebase